This document has expired. Please refer to the appropriate Program Delivery Instructions for current information.

-In the Temporary Foreign Worker (TFW) annex to the Agreement for Canada-Alberta Cooperation on Immigration, signed on April 1, 2009, the parties agreed as follows:
+In the Temporary Foreign Worker (TFW) annex to the Canada-Ontario Immigration Agreement signed in August of 2008, the parties agreed as follows:

-Furthermore, 7.3 of the Annex allows that dependents described above be exempt from the requirement to obtain a Labour Market Opinion (LMO).
+Furthermore, section 4.4 of the Annex allows that dependents described above be exempt from the requirement to obtain a Labour Market Opinion (LMO).

 New Pilot parameters

-This pilot has been extended from July 31, 2013 to July 31, 2014 inclusively.
+This pilot has been extended from July 31, 2013 to July 31, 2014 inclusive.
 These dates refer only to the period in which qualifying work permit applications must be received, not to the duration of the work permits.
-The terms of the pilot will apply only to qualifying foreign nationals (as described below) destined to work in the province of Alberta.
-All relevant work permits must be coded as indicated below to support an effective evaluation of the pilot.
+The terms of the pilot will apply only to qualifying foreign nationals (as described below) destined to work in the province of Ontario.

 All general eligibility criteria, conditions of the work permit and processing procedures outlined in the Foreign Worker Manual (FW 1) will continue to apply in conjunction with the following procedures: